guns/ncdu/README.md

 Not sure if these count as improvements or regressions, so I'll just list these
 separately:

-- The browsing UI is not visible during refresh.
+- The browsing UI is not visible during refresh or file deletion.
 - Some columns in the file browser are hidden automatically if the terminal is not wide enough to display them.
-- Browsing keys other than changing the currently selected item don't work anymore while the info window is being displayed.
 - The file's path is not displayed in the item window anymore (it's redundant).
 - The item window's height is dynamic based on its contents.